What to Do if You May Be Laid Off

 Getty Images

 Each company makes layoff decisions differently, but it’s a lot harder for a business to lay off someone who is the sole expert in a part of the business, especially if it’s crucial to how the company operates.
-Start growing your skills and knowledge, and volunteer for projects that keep you essential.
+Start growing your skills and knowledge and volunteer for projects that keep you essential.
 There’s no guarantee this will keep you safe during layoffs, but it may increase your odds of surviving the next round.
+Need some extra cash to fund the holidays?
+Try one of these 50 ways to make extra money this month.

 2. Build Your Emergency Fund